nextcloud/end_to_end_encryption_rfc/RFC.md

 ## Technical implementation
 The encryption is based upon an asymmetric cryptographic system.
 Every user has exactly one private and public key pair.
 The following steps will walk through the current technical implementation of the encryption.

+### Terminology
+* Device: a device can be anything able to run one of our supported clients.
+* file-key: the actual key used to encrypt the file
+* files-array: associative array mapping random identifiers names to the (encrypted) metadata of the file
+* sharing array: associative array mapping usernames to their respective public keys.
+Used to list the users of a shared and encrypted folder
+* metadata-key: key used to encrypt the metadata of file, the file-key and the sharing array
+* metadata-key array: associative array mapping and index to a metadata-key

 ### Adding an end-to-end encrypted device
-As a first step a device has to be added to an account, a device can be anything able to run one of our supported clients.
+As a first step a device has to be added to an account.
 Depending on whether an end-to-end encrypted device already has been added to an account, the device will have to create new key material or use existing key material.

 To check whether a certificate has already been issued or not the `/ocs/v2.php/apps/end_to_end_encryption/api/v1/public-key` endpoint should be used.
 In addition, the client has to download the server’s public certificate from `/ocs/v2.php/apps/end_to_end_encryption/api/v1/server-key` and use this to verify the certificate chain in all future operations.